Any strongly controllable group system or group shift or any linear block code is a linear system whose input is a generator group

-The group system $\msfc$ is assumed to be {\it complete} \cite{JW,FT}; an important consequence is that local behavior is sufficient to describe global behavior.
+In this paper, we study {\it complete} group systems \cite{JW,FT}.
+A complete group system can be characterized by its local behavior; in particular complete systems can be generated by their trellis diagrams \cite{FT}.
+Forney and Trott construct their canonical encoder for a complete strongly controllable group system.
 Completeness is the same as closure in symbolic dynamics \cite{LMr}.
-Therefore a time invariant complete group system $\msfc$ is the same thing as a {\it group shift} in symbolic dynamics.
+Therefore a time invariant complete group system $A$ is the same thing as a {\it group shift} in symbolic dynamics.
+Kitchens \cite{KIT} shows that any time invariant complete group system (group shift) must have finite state spaces.
 In this paper, we use the language associated with group systems \cite{FT} rather than group shifts \cite{LMr}.
+For an incomplete group system, a global constraint is required to fully specify the group system.
+Some examples of group systems that require a global constraint are given in \cite{FT}.

+As in \cite{FT}, we use conventional notation for time intervals.
+If $m\le n$, the time interval $[m,n]$ starts at time $m$, ends at time $n$, and has {\it length} length $n-m+1$.
+We also write time interval $[m,n]$ as $[m,n+1)$.
+The time interval $[m,m]$ or $[m,m+1)$ has length 1 and is also written just $m$.